georgebisbas/georgebisbas/README.md

 - 🔭 I am mostly allocating my time to two open-source projects:
   - https://github.com/devitocodes/devito
   - https://github.com/xdslproject/xdsl

+Short Bio:

+- PhD from the Department of Computing, Imperial College London, 2023
+- MSc in Advanced Computer and Communication Systems, specialization in Intelligent Systems - Methods of Computational Intelligence and Applications, Aristotle University of Thessaloniki, 2019
+- Dipl.
+Eng in Electrical and Computer Engineering, Aristotle University of Thessaloniki, 2017

 <!--
 **georgebisbas/georgebisbas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.